microsoft/XmlNotepad/docs/index.md

 - Goto definition to navigate includes and XSD schema information.
 - Vibrant community with many [updates and bug fixes](help/updates.md).

 This source code is available
 The source code is available at [https://github.com/microsoft/XmlNotepad](https://github.com/microsoft/XmlNotepad).

-Please provide feedback or any issues you have using the [XML Notepad Github issues](https://github.com/microsoft/XmlNotepad/issues) list.
+Please provide feedback or any issues you have using the [XML Notepad GitHub issues](https://github.com/microsoft/XmlNotepad/issues) list.

 See [development](dev.md) information on how to build XML Notepad from source.